Erdogan: Turkey launches offensive in northern Syria | DW | 09.10.2019

 An SDF spokesperson said on Twitter that Turkish fighter jets were striking targets and "civilian areas" in the region.

-This is the third military offensive in three years that Turkey has launched targeting the YPG.
+This is the third military offensive in three years that Turkey has launched targeting the YPG, which leads the SDF and was allied with the US-led effort to defeat IS in Syria.

 Kurds in northeastern Syria issued a "general mobilization" call along the border with Turkey.
 It comes as Ankara prepares for an invasion of the area in the latest major escalation in the war-ravaged country.
 (09.10.2019)